PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques

 Prompt Tuning is a suitable technique for task like Named Entity Recognition, because it works on the embedding layer, which already has enough contextual information to solve this task, after propagating through the frozen language model layers.
 This means that conditioning the task on the embeddings alone is sufficient.
 Additionally, Prompt Tuning has a layer complexity of $\mathcal{O}(1)$ and a low number of parameters, making it an efficient option that can achieve good performance even with a small computation budget.

-LoRA can be a suitable choice for Question Answering tasks as it operates on the attention queries and values workspaces.
-This enables the model to identify relevant relationships between words and phrases in the question and the answer, Additionally, the tunable scaling integration form can assist the model to better utilise important information to solve the task (Table~\ref{tab:peft-performance} supports such choice).
-Also Tiny-Attention Adapter can provide additional attention and improve upon the hidden representation output after the Transformer attention block as they are inserted sequentially after it.
+LoRA can be a suitable choice for Question Answering tasks as it operates on the attention queries and values workspaces which enables the model to identify relevant relationships between words and phrases in the question and the answer (LoRA's performance in multiple-choice QA tasks Table~\ref{tab:peft-performance} supports this).
+Additionally, the tunable scaling integration form can assist the model to better utilise important information to solve the task.
+Tiny-Attention Adapters can provide additional attention and potentially improve upon the hidden representation output after the Transformer attention block as they are inserted sequentially after it.

 Data-to-Text and Summarisation tasks can benefit from using either LoRA or Prefix Tuning.
 Previous research \cite{li-liang-2021-prefix, liu2022fewshot, xu-etal-2022-evaluating, Ding2023} has shown that these techniques provide comparable performance, but the choice between them depends on the available computation budget.
 LoRA has fewer parameters and better layer complexity compared to Prefix Tuning, which makes it a more efficient option, and their performance on these tasks can be explained by their properties in PEFT-Ref.
-Recent work \cite{xu-etal-2022-evaluating} evaluated Adapters for generation tasks and found that although they have good performance, they have worse faithfulness scores than full finetuning and Prefix Tuning, which is the best one among them.
-To explain these results in light of PEFT-Ref, it can be noted that Adapters consider the feed-forward block in addition to the attention block as their workspace.
-However, \cite{zhang-etal-2022-moefication} found that the feed-forward block contains a lot of redundancy.
+Recent work \cite{xu-etal-2022-evaluating} evaluated Adapters for generation tasks and found that although they have good performance, they have worse faithfulness scores than full finetuning and Prefix Tuning.
+To explain these results in light of PEFT-Ref, it can be noted that Adapters use the feed-forward block in addition to the attention block as their workspace.
+However, \citet{zhang-etal-2022-moefication} found that the feed-forward block contains a lot of redundancy.
 Altering this block further may result in lower faithfulness scores for generation tasks.